-v.
+iv.
 Jerome Burgess (a/k/a Sham'la God Allah)

-- 34. Jerome Burgess is a 46-year-old black man isolated at Suwannee Correctional Institution.
-He uses a wheelchair due to paralysis on the left side of his body and cannot urinate without the assistance of a catheter.
+- 30. Jerome Burgess is a 48-year-old black man who has been in and out of isolation since 2002.
+Most recently, he was in Disciplinary Confinement from approximately January to February 2021.
+He uses a wheelchair due to limited mobility on the left side of his body and cannot urinate without the assistance of a catheter.
 He is diagnosed with seizure disorder and major depressive disorder.
-Defendants have subjected Mr. Burgess to isolation since September 25, 2017.
-He is currently isolated in Close Management II. - 35.
+When this case was filed in May 2019, Defendants had subjected Mr. Burgess to isolation since September 25, 2017, where he began in Administrative Confinement and then Disciplinary Confinement.
+He was then assigned to Close Management from January 2018 to September 2019. - 31.
 Defendants refuse to modify their isolation policies and practices to accommodate Mr. Burgess's disabilities and prevent the harm caused by isolation.
-He is losing mobility and range of motion on his right side because the tiny cell where Defendants isolate him at least 22 hours a day barely leaves him enough space to use his wheelchair and leaves him no space to ambulate.
+He lost mobility and range of motion on his right side because the tiny cells where Defendants isolated him at least 22 hours a day barely left him enough space to use his wheelchair or to ambulate.
 Defendants have also failed to provide him with the accommodations he needs to meaningfully participate in recreation in the exercise cages.

-- 36. Defendants have failed to implement a system to ensure staff are immediately notified when Mr. Burgess has a seizure and to provide him with prompt medical attention.
+- 32. Defendants have failed to implement a system to ensure staff are immediately notified when Mr. Burgess has a seizure in isolation and to provide him with prompt medical attention.
 There is no call button in his cell for him to alert staff if he feels warning signs of a seizure, or for a cellmate to use (when and if he has one) to alert staff if Mr. Burgess is suffering from a seizure.
-He must rely on other incarcerated people to yell and bang on their doors on his behalf, at risk of receiving "disorderly conduct" or "inciting a riot" disciplinary charges, and for correctional officers to respond quickly and appropriately, which does not always occur. - 37.
+He must rely on other incarcerated people to yell and bang on their doors on his behalf, at risk of receiving "disorderly conduct" or "inciting a riot" disciplinary charges, and for correctional officers to respond quickly and appropriately, which does not always occur. - 33.
 Defendants have also failed to modify their policies and practices to prevent further harm to Mr. Burgess once they are aware that he has had a seizure.
 On October 23, 2018, for example, staff were unaware that he was seizing in his cell until another incarcerated person in a nearby cell sensed something was wrong with Mr. Burgess and chose to alert them.
-Staff found Mr. Burgess unresponsive in his cell, placed him in his wheelchair, and fully restrained him, including by chaining his right ankle to his wheelchair despite the risk that he might have another seizure. - 38.
+Staff found Mr. Burgess unresponsive in his cell, placed him in his wheelchair, and fully restrained him, including by chaining his right ankle to his wheelchair despite the risk that he might have another seizure. - 34.
 In isolation, in contrast to general population where he can go to the medical clinic as needed to obtain his medical supplies, Mr. Burgess is dependent on medical staff to deliver catheters to his cell front.
 Defendants do not consistently bring him the right type or quantity, forcing him at times to wash and re-use old disposable catheters without adequate cleaning supplies in his filthy cell.
 As a result, the blockage in Mr. Burgess's urinary tract has worsened and he suffers from heavy bleeding and painful urinary tract infections.
-In recent months, he underwent an invasive procedure to remedy these preventable and painful health consequences.
+While in isolation, he underwent an invasive procedure to remedy these preventable and painful health consequences.

-39. Mr. Burgess has repeatedly notified Defendants, including through the grievance process, of the risk of harm he suffers in isolation, and requested modifications to their isolation policies and practices to accommodate his disabilities.
-He has exhausted available administrative remedies.
+35. Mr. Burgess has repeatedly notified Defendants, including through the grievance process, of the risk of harm he suffers in isolation, and requested modifications to their isolation policies and practices to accommodate his disabilities.
+He has exhausted all available administrative remedies.
 He is a person with a disability as defined in 42 U.S.C. § 12102 and 29 U.S.C. § 705(9)(B).

-vi.
+v.
 James W. Kendrick, Jr.